SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 The ``globalInfo.txt`` file contains the meta information about the |ExpRes|.
 It defines the center-of-mass energy |sqrts|, the integrated luminosity, the id used to identify the result and additional information about the source of the data.
-In case a statistical model is given (either a :ref:`simplified likelihood <simplifiedllhd>'` or a :ref:`full pyhf likelihood<pyhfllhd>`), it is also referenced here.
+In case a statistical model is given (either a :ref:`simplified likelihood <simplifiedllhd>` or a :ref:`full pyhf likelihood <pyhfllhd>`), it is also referenced here.
 Here is the content of ATLAS-SUSY-2018-04/globalInfo.txt as an example:

 .. literalinclude:: /literals/globalInfo.txt
    :lines: 1-13